Join the Conversation

 Cody Santiago, emergency manager at York City Fire & Rescue, will be directing both officers on fire service and emergency management.

-In addition to HACC, Penn State York is also in talks to provide students some training from leading experts in DNA testing.
+In addition to HACC, Penn State York is in talks to provide students with training from leading experts in DNA testing.

 The York City Health Bureau and WellSpan Health are planning to instruct students in peer-level training so they can share their knowledge in other districts.